Analytical Fock-State Generation and SWAP using a Rabi-Driven Transmon

 In order to perform Fock state SWAP we first activate the sideband drives for both memory modes, such that $g\equiv g_1=g_2$, followed by a Rabi drive.
-Initializing one memory mode at some Fock state and the other memory mode at vacuum, while initializing the qubit at the lower energy dressed state, the dynamics of the system will evolve as an anti-symmetric mode.
+Initializing one memory mode at some Fock state and the other memory mode at vacuum, while initializing the qubit at the lower-energy dressed state, the dynamics of the system will evolve as an antisymmetric mode.
 Thus, after some time period $\tau'_n$ for initial state $\left|n\right>$ the memory modes' states will have swapped.
 In a single-excitation $\left|n=1\right>$ case, the dynamics reduce to coupling at rate $\sqrt{2}g$, yielding $\tau'_1=\sqrt{2}\tau_1$.
-Because each excitation exchange term in Eq.~\ref{eq:SimpleHamilt} adds a phase of $\pi/2$, the swapped states have a total phase of $\pi$, thus the operation performed is a $-\mathrm{SWAP}$ gate, which is a SWAP gate up to a virtual rotation on one of the modes (see appendix~\ref{app:BDM}).
-For Higher Fock states $n>1$, the dynamics are even more interesting.
-Since there is more than a single excitation in the system, the limitation of the qubit - the fact that it can hold at most a single excitation - turns the dynamics of the system from that governed by coupled harmonic oscillators to a system coupling two harmonic oscillators to a non-linear oscillator.
-The consequence is that it takes a longer time $\tau'_n$ to perform a swap operation, and the calculation of this time is not a simple factor as in section~\ref{sec:FSGTheory}.
+Because each excitation exchange term in Eq.~\ref{eq:SimpleHamilt} adds a phase of $\pi/2$, the swapped states have a total phase of $\pi$, thus the operation performed is a $-\mathrm{SWAP}$ gate, which is a SWAP gate up to a virtual rotation on one of the modes (see Appendix~\ref{app:BDM}).
+For Fock states with $n>1$, the system dynamics no longer reduce to linear excitation exchange.
+Because the qubit can hold at most a single excitation, the system effectively couples two harmonic oscillators through a nonlinear ancilla, and the time $\tau'_n$ to perform a SWAP is not given by a simple analytical factor as in Sec.~\ref{sec:FSGTheory}.